-102. Physicians and researchers have been sanctioned for questioning "affirmative" gender treatment.
+73. Physicians and researchers have been sanctioned for questioning "affirmative" gender treatment.
 Some have resigned, some have been demoted, and others fired.
-(Many have endured social media barrages.)
 A few examples may prove illuminating.
 Allan Josephson, chief of the University of Louisville's Division of Child and Adolescent Psychiatry and Psychology for nearly 15 years, was demoted after public remarks he offered criticized aspects of affirmative treatment, saying the "notion that gender identity should trump chromosomes, hormones, internal reproductive organs, external genitalia, and secondary sex characteristics when classifying individuals is counter to medical science."